CNAG-Biomedical-Informatics/beacon2-cbi-tools/docs-site/docs/getting-started/what-should-i-run.md

 # What Should I Run?

 Use this page to choose the right `bff-tools` mode from your starting point.
+It is a decision page, not a tutorial.

+If you want to run the bundled test data now, go to [Quick Start](quick-start.md).
+If you already know the mode and want copy-paste commands, use [Command Recipes](../workflows/recipes.md).

 ## Decision Table